s7manth/tp/docs/UserGuide.md

     4. Group
 3. Once exported, convert the file to CSV format.
 This can be accomplished using any modern day spreadsheet visualization software.
 Please follow this step through thoroughly.
 This <a href="https://support.microsoft.com/en-us/office/save-a-workbook-to-text-format-txt-or-csv-3e9a9d6c-70da-4255-aa28-fcacf1f081e6">link</a> can be referred to if guidance is required.
 4. Copy the file's path and import the file into TAilor with the above command!
+Your file path can be an absolute or a relative path - it doesn't matter as long as it is valid.

 <div markdown="span" class="alert alert-primary">:exclamation: **Note:**